-(This must be legible so I know who to see if there is a tech issue later in the event) Cars being pre-teched at a participating tech station should have the shop stamp placed below the inspection date.

-Look at the sample tech sheet provided at http://tech.pcasdr.net/ to see if your sheet looks like the sample.
+The last step in DE/TT inspection is to print the inspector's name and then sign and date the tech sheet.
+(This must be legible so I know who to see if there is a tech issue later in the event.)
+Cars being pre-teched at a participating tech station should have the shop stamp placed below the inspection date.
+Look at sample tech sheet provided at http://tech.pcasdr.org/ to see if your sheet looks like the sample.

-If there are any non standard notes on the tech form that the entrant must correct before the next driving event the tech inspector should take a picture of the tech form with their phone and e-mail the tech advisor for reference at the following address: techadvisor@pcasdr.org
+If there are any nonstandard notes on the tech form that the entrant must correct before the next driving event the tech inspector should take a picture of the tech form with their phone and e-mail the tech advisor for reference at the following address: techadvisor@pcasdr.org